 You and your children should be able to do beach walks of up to 2km and should be confident swimmers who have snorkelled before.
 One adult is required for up to 2 children and children must be aged 7 or over.

-There are up to 16 participants on the family project.
+There are up to 14-18 participants on the family trip.

 You will be working alongside the local team, including field leaders and assistants.
 You will have a leader that guides you on each shift.